kaka51/deep-learning-challenge/README.md

 Data Preprocessing
 - drop the non-beneficial columns "EIN" and "NAME"
-- cutoff value based on 'APPLICATION_TYPE' count less than 500 as others
+- get the 'APPLICATION_TYPE' value count and then cutoff value if less than 500 as others
-- cutoff value based on 'CLASSIFICATION' count less than 1500 as others
+- get the 'CLASSIFICATION' value count and then cutoff value if less than 1500 as others
 - pd.get_dummies to convert categorical data to numeric
 - set "IS_SUCCESSFUL" as target and other as features
 - train_test_split to split the data into test and train dataset